Gexos/gexos.github.io/_posts/2018-03-15-switching-between-docker-and-virtualbox-on-windows-10.md

 bcdedit /set hypervisorlaunchtype off
 ```

-And to start using Docker again, re-enable Hyper-V:
+And to start using Docker for Windows again, re-enable Hyper-V:

 ```powershell
 # Run from elevated prompt (admin privileges)